-2.4.1.1.2 Conclusions from cost benefit considerations
+2.5.1.1.2 Conclusions from cost benefit considerations

-FSANZ's assessment is that the direct and indirect benefits that would arise from permitting alpha-glucosidase for use in brewing beer, most likely outweigh the associated costs.
+FSANZ's assessment at the call for submissions was that the direct and indirect benefits that would arise from permitting alpha-glucosidase for use in brewing beer, most likely outweigh the associated costs.
+No further information was received during the consultation process that changed that assessment.

-2.4.1.2 Other measures
+2.5.1.2 Other measures